validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ![Pods](/images/rag-llm-gitops/rag-llm.png)

-Note: If the hf-text-generation-server is not running, make sure you have followed the steps to configure a node with GPU from the [instructions](../gpu_provisioning) provided above.

 ### Launch the application

 - Click the `Application box` icon in the header, and select `Retrieval-Augmented-Generation (RAG) LLM Demonstration UI`